Lucsantosg/CloudLogAnalysis/security/grant_permissions.md

-## Granting a user permission to work with space logs by using the Bluemix UI
+## Granting a user permission to work with space logs by using the {{site.data.keyword.Bluemix_notm}} UI
 {: #grant_permissions_ui_space}

 To grant a user permissions to view and manage space logs, you must assign the user a Cloud Foundry role that describes the actions that this user can do with the {{site.data.keyword.loganalysisshort}} service in a space.

-In {{site.data.keyword.Bluemix_notm}}, complete the following steps to grant a user permissions to work with the {{site.data.keyword.loganalysisshort}} service:
+In the {{site.data.keyword.Bluemix_notm}}, complete the following steps to grant a user permissions to work with the {{site.data.keyword.loganalysisshort}} service:

 1. Log in to the {{site.data.keyword.Bluemix_notm}} console.